 What are the uses of PVD Finishes in the Home Decor and Home Furnishing Industry?

 In the home decor and home furnishing industry, PVD is usually placed on stainless steel.
 Placing PVD on stainless steel gives a variety of interesting colors, looks, and finishes.

-The PVD finish is quite technical and complicated to produce and requires very good equipment and skills by the factory making the PVD coating.
+The PVD finish is quite technical and complicated to produce and requires excellent equipment and skills from the factory making the PVD coating.
 So the PVD finish is usually more costly than using a finish like a gold leaf finish on metal or a basic powder coat.
 But we have found it is usually cheaper than solid brass.
 But the actual cost would need to be confirmed for each product and each use as there are a lot of variables as to the pricing on the PVD finish and other types of metal.

 Here are some of the basic uses for a PVD finish in the home decor and home furniture industry:

 - Chair bases – A PVD metal base can be used as a chair base.
 Everything from smaller chairs to larger chairs or even a sofa frame.
-The ability to do the larger frames will, of course, depends on the size of the vacuum chamber that the supplier has, as the size of the vacuum chamber will limit the PVD suppler.
+The ability to do the larger frames will, of course, depends on the size of the vacuum chamber that the supplier has, as the size of the vacuum chamber will limit the PVD supplier.

 - Mirror Frames and Wall Art – The PVD finish could be made into a mirror frame or a wall art piece.

-- Hardware and parts – We have used PVD finishes for hardware and parts for other items such as boxes, trays, lamps, mirrors, wall art.
+- Hardware and parts – We have used PVD finishes for hardware and parts for other items such as boxes, trays, lamps, mirrors, and wall art.
 Just about anything where you need or want to have a PVD part on.
-This is perhaps one of the best ways to use PVD finishes, in that you use the PVD finish as part of a design in home decor or home furniture item.
+This is perhaps one of the best ways to use PVD finishes, in that you use the PVD finish as part of a design in home decor or home furniture items.